 Check the forecast and consider options for varying the route to suit the conditions.
 If it is especially cold or wet, work out some ‘bail-out’ options in advance.
 If you want to add some miles, be very careful to ensure that every rider is genuinely happy with the idea as often a single person may be reticent to object but may not feel up to extra miles or may just need to get home.

-Make sure you bring the right gear, including a pen and a waterproof bag to keep your phone and the sign-on sheet dry.
+Make sure you bring the right gear, including a waterproof bag to keep your phone and other items dry.

 At the meet